-Its loose “heads” have remarkable cupped leaves and have a sweet and succulent flavor that helps intensify the splendor of salad dressing.
-Besides salads, butterheads can be used in other delicious food items such as pasta, burgers, and sandwiches.
+The loose “heads” have cupped leaves and a sweet and succulent flavor that helps intensify salad dressing.
+Besides salads, Butterheads are also delicious in pasta, burgers and sandwiches.

 There is a reason why kale is famed as “the queen of greens”.
 And that’s because of the fact that the dark green leafy lettuce is a nutritional powerhouse.
 While the leaves of kale are normal and delicate, they can do wonders for your health.

-From aiding in digestion to eliminating inflammation from your body to providing cardiovascular support, the miraculous green is an essential vegetable.
-It is also packed with iron, calcium, powerful antioxidants, and vitamins like vitamin A, C, K.
+From aiding in digestion to eliminating inflammation from your body to providing cardiovascular support, kale is an essential vegetable.
+It is packed with iron, calcium, powerful antioxidants, and vitamins A, C, and K.

-Belonging to the family of Amaranthaceae, spinach is an edible plant that is native to central and western Asia.
-It wouldn’t be wrong to claim it as a superfood, given that it is abundant with nutrition such as protein, minerals, vitamins, and calcium.
+Belonging to the family Amaranthaceae, spinach is an edible plant that is native to central and western Asia.
+Considered a superfood, spinach is a nutrient-rich vegetable loaded with carotenoids, vitamin C, vitamin K, folic acid, iron and calcium.

-This leafy green vegetable is a popular food ingredient in most parts of the world but especially in the Southern U.S. Before cooking these palatable greens, it is necessary to wash them thoroughly as they may carry grits with them.
-Collard greens come with thick, inedible stems that need to be cut before you use them for cooking purposes.
+Collard greens are popular in many parts of the world but especially in the southern U.S. They come with thick, inedible stems that need to be cut before you use them for cooking purposes.

 7. Chrysanthemum Greens

-Whether you steam them or boil them, these beautiful greens always maintain their herby flavor.
-These types of greens are a great addition to salads, sukiyaki, shabu-shabu, and all kinds of soups.
-People tend to overcook chrysanthemum and as a result, the delicate greens lose their distinct flavor.
+Whether you steam them or boil them, chrysanthemum greens always maintain their herby flavor.
+They are a great addition to salads, sukiyaki, shabu-shabu, and all kinds of soups.

-So it is ideal to cook chrysanthemum for only 30 seconds.
-Otherwise, this type of lettuce ends up turning mushy and slimy.
+It is ideal to cook chrysanthemum greens for only 30 seconds.
+Any longer and the lettuce turns mushy and slimy.

-Did you know that the Japanese love to pair chrysanthemum greens with a saucy sesame dressing?
-This unique dish gives a punch of flavor of both nuts and vegetables.
+The Japanese love to pair chrysanthemum greens with a saucy, sesame dressing — a unique dish that gives a punch of flavor of both nuts and vegetables.

 8. Dandelion Greens

-Just like Spanish, dandelion greens are eaten both raw and cooked.
-Some like its sharp, bitter taste which is why they prefer to consume it raw while those with a simpler taste palate can cook them with other sweet ingredients to balance out the overall flavor.
+Dandelion greens are eaten both raw and cooked.
+Raw they have a sharp, bitter taste while cooked they can be combined with other sweet ingredients to balance out the overall flavor.

-These greens are rich in iron, calcium, proteins, and minerals.
-What’s more, is that it is loaded with antioxidants that facilitate the absorption of iron.
+These greens are rich in iron, calcium, proteins and minerals.
+What’s more, they are loaded with antioxidants that facilitate the absorption of iron.

-Frisee (pronounced as “free-zay”) is one of the varieties of endive.
-Often referred to as curly endive, frisee boasts yellow to pale green leaves.
-Like most types of lettuce, frisee is commonly used in salads, specifically sweet dressings that give its bitter flavor the right balance.
+Frisée (pronounced as “free-zay”) is a variety of endive lettuce.
+Often referred to as curly endive, frisée boasts yellow to pale green leaves.
+Like most types of lettuce, frisée is commonly used in salads, specifically sweet dressings that give its bitter flavor the right balance.

-Growing your own frisee is quite easy if you can spare 5 feet of your garden space for it.
-This will be enough for a row of frisee to rise, yielding up to 7 heads.
-For a summer harvest, make sure to plant frisee in spring and again, in the fall season for winter produce.
+Growing your own frisée is quite easy if you can spare five feet of your garden space for it.
+This will be enough for a row of frisée to rise, yielding up to seven heads.
+For a summer harvest, make sure to plant frisée in spring and again, in the fall season for winter produce.

 10. Lambs’ Lettuce

 Lambs’ lettuce, also known as mache or corn salad, comes with a lovely appearance and texture.
-Corn salads are always available in groups of 5 or 6 at the roots.
-As compared to other types of lettuce, mache has more body and combines well with any vegetable.
+Corn salads are always available in groups of five or six at the roots.
+As compared to other types of lettuce, mache has more body and combines well with many other vegetables.

 Research shows that watercress contains certain compounds that lower the risk of developing breast cancer.
-The beneficial nutrients in this vegetable are great for one’s heart’s health as it is full of antioxidants like carotene, lutein, and zeaxanthin.
+The beneficial nutrients are great for one’s heart’s health as it is full of antioxidants like carotene, lutein and zeaxanthin.

-This superstar green goes by many names – Japanese mustard greens, spider mustard, water greens, and Kyona; its scientific name is Brassica juncea var. japonica.
+This superstar green goes by many names – Japanese mustard greens, spider mustard, water greens, and Kyona.

-Mizuna is a type of mustard green that shares ties with the members of Brassica family such as cauliflower, broccoli, mustard, turnip, and rutabaga.
-You can find this highly-nutritious veggie in a variety of forms; its top 16 forms are recognized as “Purple Mizuna”, “Kyona Mizuna”, “Early Mizuna” etc.
+Mizuna is a type of mustard green that shares ties with the members of the Brassica family such as cauliflower, broccoli, mustard, turnip and rutabaga.
+You can find this highly-nutritious veggie in a variety of forms.

 13. Oak Leaf Lettuce

-As with mizuna lettuce, oak leaf lettuce is available in many varieties; each variety comes in a different color ranging from green to red to bronze.
+As with mizuna, oak leaf lettuce is available in many varieties; each variety comes in a different color ranging from green to red to bronze.
 What they all share is loose leaves that are attached together at the base.

 This versatile lettuce works well with all kinds of dressings and is a must-have veggie in salads.
-The leaves of oak leaf lettuce can grow in both small and large sizes.
-You can use the whole head if you are working with small heads.
-On the other hand, if there are larger leaves attached, you can tear them into tiny pieces.
+The leaves of oak leaf lettuce can grow in many sizes.

 This herbaceous vegetable may prove to be more beneficial than fish.
 How?
-Well, research shows that purslane consists of more omega-3 fatty acids than fish.
-If you are a vegetarian, then it is great news for you, right?
+Research shows that purslane consists of more omega-3 fatty acids than fish.

 The daily consumption of dark-green leaves will provide you with many other health benefits.
-For instance, purslane is an amazing source of vitamin A, C, and B-complex like riboflavin, pyridoxine, and niacin.
-It is also full of dietary minerals like potassium, calcium, iron, and magnesium.
+Purslane is a great source of vitamin A, C, and B-complex like riboflavin, pyridoxine and niacin.
+It is also full of minerals like potassium, calcium, iron and magnesium.

-Americans termed the long-leaf lettuce “Romaine” which is also known as “cos” or “cos lettuce”.
-It is believed that this type of lettuce was first harvested on the Greek Island of Cos which pretty much explains why it has been named “cos”.
+Romaine is also known as Cos lettuce.
+It is believed that this variety was first harvested on the Greek Island of Cos.

-A staple in North American cuisines, tatsoi is an Asian variety of Brassica rapa.
-“Tatsoi” is a Mandarin term that means “Chinese flat cabbage”.
-Some of the other names by which tatsoi goes by are “rosette pakchoi”, “broadbeaked mustard”, “spinach mustard”, “spoon mustard”, and “tat choy”.
+A staple in North American cuisines, tatsoi is an Asian variety of Brassica rapa. tatsoi is a Mandarin term that means “Chinese flat cabbage”.

-The glossy, emerald greens are a rich source of folate, calcium, potassium, vitamins A, C, and K. But that’s not the only amazing quality about tatsoi.
-This culinary ingredient is also quite versatile as it can be eaten raw, sautéed, braised, steamed, or whichever way you prefer.
+The glossy, emerald greens are a rich source of folate, calcium, potassium, and vitamins A, C, and K. This culinary ingredient is also quite versatile and can be eaten raw, sautéed, braised or steamed.